-These Loaded Skillet Steak Fajita Nachos are hearty, savory and loaded with flavor.
+These Loaded Skillet Steak Fajita Nachos are hearty, savory, and loaded with flavor.
 Crispy tortilla chips are topped with sautéed peppers and onions, and perfectly spiced skirt steak, with lots of cheese and a host of toppings.
-They’re the BEST nachos and the ultimate crowd-pleaser, whether you're hosting a game night, or a family dinner, and come together in one pan in under 20 minutes!
+They're the ultimate crowd-pleaser and come together in one pan in under 20 minutes!

 If you've followed me for very long, you know I love an easy dinner.
 Something that comes together quickly, cooks in one pan, and that my family devours in just minutes.
 I've long served my family nacho recipes for dinner with great success.
 (These Sheet Pan Nachos, which are also a quick and equally delicious meal, are on repeat over here.)